Domain name disputes FAQs

 Domain names must be registered with the appropriate domain name administrator.
 For example, .co.uk domain names are registered with Nominet.

-It's not generally possible to deal directly with a domain name administrator, so instead you can register domain names via domain name registration companies.
+It's not generally possible to deal directly with a domain name administrator, so instead you can do it via domain name registration companies.
 There are many of these to choose from.

 Look for a company that is an accredited registrar, or an authorised reseller for an accredited registrar, and that offers the right terms and conditions for you (see 7).